lasseignelab/capture/README.md

 v0.0.3

 ```
-# Job Helper Functions
+# Job helper functions
 ## cap_array_value
 Retrieves a value from an array file based on a zero based index.
 ```
 cap_arrary_value FILE [INDEX]
 ```
 - `FILE` The file containing an array value on each line.
 - `INDEX` The optional zero based index for the value of the array.

-If a value is not provided then SLURM_ARRAY_TASK_ID environment variable will be used as the default.
+If a value is not provided for `INDEX` then the SLURM_ARRAY_TASK_ID
+environment variable will be used as the default.

 Example that retrieves array values based on the Slurm environment
 variable default index.